Vinzz34/alldots/README.md

-All rc files used by Vinzz.
+All dotfiles files used by Vinzz.